Text messaging

-Text messaging, or texting, is the act of composing and sending electronic messages, typically consisting of alphabetic and numeric characters, between two or more users of mobile devices, desktops/laptops, or another type of compatible computer.
-Text messages may be sent over a cellular network, or may also be sent via satellite or Internet connection.
+Text messaging, or texting, is the act of composing and sending electronic messages, typically consisting of alphabetic and numeric characters, between two or more users of mobile phones, tablet computers, smartwatches, desktops/laptops, or another type of compatible computer.
+Text messages may be sent over a cellular network or may also be sent via satellite or Internet connection.

-The term originally referred to messages sent using the Short Message Service (SMS).
-It has grown beyond alphanumeric text to include multimedia messages using the Multimedia Messaging Service (MMS) containing digital images, videos, and sound content, as well as ideograms known as emoji (happy faces, sad faces, and other icons), and instant messenger applications (usually the term is used when on mobile devices).
+The term originally referred to messages sent using the Short Message Service (SMS) on mobile devices.
+It has grown beyond alphanumeric text to include multimedia messages using the Multimedia Messaging Service (MMS) and Rich Communication Services (RCS), which can contain digital images, videos, and sound content, as well as ideograms known as emoji (happy faces, sad faces, and other icons), and on various instant messaging apps.
+Text messaging has been an extremely popular medium of communication since the turn of the century and has also influenced changes in society.

+Overview

-Text messages are used for personal, family, business and social purposes.
-Governmental and non-governmental organizations use text messaging for communication between colleagues.
-In the 2010s, the sending of short informal messages became an accepted part of many cultures, as happened earlier with emailing.
-This makes texting a quick and easy way to communicate with friends, family and colleagues, including in contexts where a call would be impolite or inappropriate (e.g., calling very late at night or when one knows the other person is busy with family or work activities).
-Like e-mail and voicemail and unlike calls (in which the caller hopes to speak directly with the recipient), texting does not require the caller and recipient to both be free at the same moment; this permits communication even between busy individuals.
-Text messages can also be used to interact with automated systems, for example, to order products or services from e-commerce websites, or to participate in online contests.
-Advertisers and service providers use direct text marketing to send messages to mobile users about promotions, payment due dates, and other notifications instead of using postal mail, email, or voicemail.
+Text messages are used for personal, family, work, business, and social purposes.
+In the 21st century, the sending of short informal messages became mainstream and an accepted part of many cultures, as happened earlier with emailing.
+Texting is a quick and easy way to communicate with friends, family, and colleagues, including in contexts where a call would be impolite or inappropriate (e.g., calling very late at night or when one knows the other person is busy with family or work activities).
+Like e-mail and voicemail, and unlike calls (in which the caller hopes to speak directly with the recipient), texting does not require the caller and recipient to both be available at the same moment; this permits communication between busy individuals.
+Text messages can also be used to interact with automated systems, for example, to order products or services from e-commerce websites or to participate in online contests.
+Advertisers and service providers use direct text marketing to send messages to mobile users about things like promotions and order status, instead of using postal mail, email, or voicemail.

-Terminology

-The service is referred to by different colloquialisms depending on the region.
-It may simply be referred to as a "text" in North America, the United Kingdom, Australia, New Zealand, and the Philippines, an "SMS" in most of mainland Europe, or an "MMS" or "SMS" in the Middle East, Africa, and Asia.
-The sender of a text message is commonly referred to as a "texter".